 A condom catheter is a useful, less invasive alternative to the urethral catheter, which is something that requires a medical professional to install inside the urethra at the tip of the penis.
 This article offers reasons for wearing a condom catheter — or not wearing one.

 A person with a penis would wear a condom catheter, as its name suggests, like a condom.
 The catheter has a tube that’s applied to the penis.
 It is connected to a drainpipe and collection bag strapped to the person’s leg.

-The person would roll the catheter on around the outside of the penis.
+The person would roll the catheter over the penis.
 Some condom catheters come with a gentle adhesive that helps the condom remain attached to the body all day.
 The wearer can change a condom catheter at home and in private.

 Reasons to Use Condom Catheters

 Common reasons a doctor may suggest a condom catheter include:

 - Urinary incontinence.
 If you can’t control when you urinate, then a condom catheter can help you stay clean and dry as you do your daily tasks.